dalebrubaker/ListMmf/README.md

 The next 8 bytes are a long value of the array Count.

-The next 8 bytes are a long value of the array Version, a counter incremented on writes that is used for throwing an “Enumeration modified” error during enumeration.
+So the actual list values are an array starting at headerReserveBytes + 8 into the file.

-So the actual list values are an array starting at headerReserveBytes + 16 into the file.
+The List\<T\> Version field is NOT included.
+Slowing every write down seems a very poor trade-off for the very minimal benefit of throwing an “Enumeration modified” error during enumeration.

 Locking
 =======